Cincinnati vs. Tulsa NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Cincinnati and its opponents have gone over the current 54.5-point total in four of eight games (50%) this season.
+- Cincinnati and its opponents have combined to put up more than 55 points in four of eight games this season.

+- Tulsa's games have gone over 55 points in five of seven chances this season.

+- Saturday's total is 9.3 points lower than the two team's combined 64.3 points per game average.

-- The 54.5-point over/under for this game is 1.5 points below the 56 points per game average total in Golden Hurricane games this season.
+- The 55-point over/under for this game is one point below the 56 points per game average total in Golden Hurricane games this season.

 Cincinnati Stats and Trends